Shawner1/NYC-Guide/README.md

 https://github.com/Shawner1

 EXPLORE NYC USING OUR DIRECTORY!
-LET'S GET YOU STARTED!:
+HERE'S A QUICK SET-UP TO GET YOU STARTED:
 ------------------------------------------------------------------

 1.CREATE AND RUN A VIRTUAL ENVIRONMENT USING VENV: